Nothing (company): Reception and controversies

 Nothing's products have generally been noted for their distinctive industrial design, transparent aesthetic, and brand identity.
-Reviewers have highlighted the company's focus on design differentiation and marketing, which have helped it stand out in a competitive smartphone market.
+Reviewers have highlighted the company's focus on design differentiation and marketing, which have helped it stand out in the highly competitive smartphone market.

 At the same time, critics have pointed to challenges related to pricing, software maturity, and competition with larger manufacturers.
 The Phone (1) in particular was noted for software instability at launch and for delays in rolling out Android updates compared with competitors.
 Later devices received more positive reception on software stability, though Nothing’s update policy has been regarded as shorter than that of some larger manufacturers.

-In August 2025, the company faced criticism when it was discovered that several promotional images shown on demo units of the Phone (3) were in fact licensed stock photographs from the marketplace Stills, rather than photos taken with the device.
+In August 2025, the company faced criticism when it was discovered that several promotional images shown on in-store demo units of the Phone (3) were in fact licensed images from the stock photo marketplace Stills, rather than photos taken with the device as had been claimed.
 Analysis of metadata confirmed the images had been captured on professional cameras before the phone’s release.
 Co-founder Akis Evangelidis stated that the images had been used as placeholders during staging and were mistakenly left on some demo units, calling the incident an "unfortunate oversight".